Best gravel bike wheels: Road-cycling fast and MTB-tough gravel wheelsets

 Read our Zipp 101 XPLR gravel wheelset review for more.

-Just Riding Along Monitor Gravel XC wheel
+Pair of Just Riding Along Monitor Gravel XC wheels on gravel

 Specifications